 Integration of Psychological Services into Healthcare (36 min)

 Module 3: Translating Wisdom into Best Practice (37 min)

 Following the learning modules and discussion questions, participants will complete a 50 item post-workshop quiz.
 The quiz can be retaken until it is passed, but must be successfully passed within the 30 day period.

 Number of Continuing Competency Hours?

-Completion of the readings, workshop and quiz will meet the regular continuing competency requirements for 2017 (or banked for the following year).
+Completion of the readings, workshop and quiz will meet the regular continuing competency requirements for the year in which it is completed (or banked for the following year).
 Participants must pass the quiz in order to receive full credit for the year.